kin10101/RamiBot/DEV_MANUAL.md

-# RamiBot - User Manual
+# RamiBot - Dev Manual
 ## Table of Contents
 1. [How to run the program](#how-to-run-the-program)
 2. [Configuring ports](#Configuring-ports)